edubruell/tidyllm/README.md

 ### Experimental features

-At the moment `ollama()`, `chatgpt()` and `claude()` support real-time streaming of reply tokens to the console while the model works with the `.stream=TRUE` argument.
+At the moment `ollama()`, `chatgpt()`, `mistral()` and `claude()` support real-time streaming of reply tokens to the console while the model works with the `.stream=TRUE` argument.
 This is not super useful in the context of  data-analysis centered workflows, but gives you slightly better feedback on how your model works.
 We recommend using non-streaming response for production tasks though.
 Error handling in the callback functions for streaming responses is implemented differently for each API and differs in quality at the moment.

-## Changelog for Development Version 0.1.6 (Since Last CRAN Release 0.1.0)
+## Changelog for Development Version 0.1.7 (Since Last CRAN Release 0.1.0)

 ### New Features